rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 So what does this mean?
 Well, it basically means that Heroku can run pretty much any Ubuntu compatible software you can think of.
-It also means that there's really nothing *magical* going on here--it's just unix.
+It also means that there's really nothing *magical* going on here--it's just UNIX.

 ## Heroku is Centered Around Apps